autoNumeric/autoNumeric/HowToUpgradeToV4.md

 Check the [documentation](https://github.com/autoNumeric/autoNumeric/#instantiated-methods) to see how some of those functions signatures changed.

-If you encounter any problem upgrading to `v4`, feel free to contacts us on our [Gitter channel](https://gitter.im/autoNumeric/autoNumeric) or on IRC on Freenode #autoNumeric!
+If you encounter any problem upgrading to `v4`, feel free to contacts us on our [Gitter channel](https://gitter.im/autoNumeric/autoNumeric) or on IRC on Freenode `#autoNumeric`!